2010 Eocheong boat collision incident: China-South Korea Yellow Sea Fishing Disputes

 China has become one of the most important economic powers of the world, and their relations to neighboring countries has thus been growing increasingly complex.
 Since 1998, China has been disputing the terms and conditions of a fisheries agreement with South Korea, and in 2001 the two parties entered their first agreement which regulated exclusive economic zones (EEZs).
 The 2001 Fisheries Agreement set clear boundaries as to where fishing was allowed and where it wasn't.
-This agreement was absolutely necessary for South Korea to begin regulating and preventing the many illegal fishing conducted by Chinese fishermen.
 In addition to clearly defining the borders under which fishing can be done, the agreement gave both governments the power to conserve and manage fishing based on a joint fisheries commission.
 This, however, did not satisfy many Korean fishermen, as the agreement creates a large provisional measure zone (PMZ) in the Yellow Sea, which is dominated by Chinese fishermen.
 These Chinese fishermen would often cross the border of the agreed PMZ and begin fishing in Korean waters.
 Under the conditions of the 2001 Fisheries Agreement, China would be responsible to prevent violations such as this.
 China and South Korea would disagree as to where the PMZ begins and ends, and while the situation had gotten better since 1998, tensions were far from eased.

 The majority of the tensions and conflicts between China and South Korea are from the overlapping jurisdiction and lack of a defined maritime boundary, which the 2001 Fisheries Agreement did not fully flesh out.
 China claims that their jurisdiction extends 200 nautical miles based on their exclusive economic zone and the Convention on the Continental Shelf.
 South Korea makes the same claim, and the convention does not provide provisions as to where jurisdictions end when there are overlapping boundaries.
 The difference between the two claims is that South Korea restricts their fishermen to operate behind the median line between the two countries EEZs, however, China often enforces their claim beyond the median line.
 China conducts patrols and scientific research in the land beyond the median line, in what is supposed to be South Korean waters.